-In June 1869, The Economist was optimistic that "[p]atent laws will be abolished ere long."
-Today, this prediction seems quite odd.
+"It is probable enough that the patent laws will be abolished ere long" hopefully predicted The Economist in June 1869.15 Today, this prediction seems quite odd.
 Not only have patent systems been adopted around the world, but the few people who dare to advocate the complete abolishment of patent laws are perceived, at best, as eccentrics.
-The apparent consensus regarding the future of patent laws today thus contrasts sharply with the raging debates during the third quarter of the 19th century.
+The apparent unanimity about the future of patent laws today thus contrasts sharply with raging debates of the third quarter of the 19th century.
 At that time, the international effects of patent laws were starting to be seriously questioned and criticized despite the fact that they had already been in force for centuries in some countries.